-"Yes Lupin, I can see the color red.
+"Yes Lupin, I can see the color red in all its shades.
 Nevermind that your condition has never been reported in relation to Dementor exposure, but then much about you doesn't make sense."
 Hestia said softly.
 Her smirk only growing.
-James felt a slight shiver, but pushed it down.
+James felt a slight shiver but pushed it down.

 "What are you talking about?
 Why ask about casual displays of power?"
 James asked as he began crushing a dragon's fang to prepare it to be ground for the potion.
 Hestia hummed quietly as she read over the instruction in her book.
 James noticed there were a few notes marked down in the edges of the book when he looked over as he waited for her to reply.

 "Make sure the fang is down to a nice powered and pass me the gizzard stones, once I add these the potion should turn red."
 Hestia ordered, ignoring his question.
 James passed the stones and checked the fang.
 It looked ready to transfer to a mortar.
 He moved the fang over carefully, not wanting to waste any.